 The Group's "black-out" period, in compliance with SGX-ST's Listing Rule 1207(19), is that the Directors, officers and other employees of the Group, who have access to price-sensitive and confidential information, should not deal in securities of the Company during the period commencing one month before the announcement of the Group's half-year and full-year results.
-The black-out period ends on the date of the announcement of the relevant results.
+The black-out period ends after the release of the relevant results.